Under the looking glass

 Imagine the home buyer walking into your home with a large magnifying glass ready to examine every nook and cranny.
-Even if the magnifying glass may not be physically visible, it is present to every prospective home buyer.
+Even if the magnifying glass is not physically visible, it is present to every prospective home buyer.
 That’s why it is up to you, the home seller, to present your home in the most appealing way possible in order to gain that competitive edge.
 Look at it like this: the prospect is not there to buy your home – the prospect is there to eliminate it.
 They buy the home they can’t eliminate.
-This blog may help you in passing each critical examination by your prospective buyers.
+This information may help you in passing each critical examination by your prospective buyers.

 Always remember to take an inspection tour of your home before each showing.
 This easy-to-use checklist should help you get ready for an effective home showing.